subspace/subspace-core/readme.md

 # Subspace Core

-A monorepo that incudes everything needed to run a full node for the Subspace Ledger.
+A monorepo that includes everything needed to run a full node for the Subspace Ledger.

 ## Design